christopherlovell/sph2sed/README.md

 ### sph2sed

-`demo.ipynb` provides an example usage for the Eagle simulation.
+`demo.ipynb` provides an example for the EAGLE simulation.

-## To Do

-- provide example data